Antarctic Sound dimensions and namesake

-Antarctic Sound is about 60 km long (37 miles) and at its narrowest less than 15 km wide (9 miles).
+Antarctic Sound is about 60 km long (37 miles) and less than 15 km wide (9 miles) at its narrowest part.
 Though logic suggests it was named for the location, it was in fact named after the vessel Otto Nordenskiöld used during his Swedish Antarctic Expedition of 1901 – 1904.

 Antarctic Sound is nicknamed “Iceberg Alley,” as it is sometimes blocked by enormous tabular icebergs that bottleneck ship traffic to the Weddell Sea.
 These icebergs break off from the Ronne, Larsen, and Filchner ice shelves at the Weddell Sea’s southern edges.
 Antarctic Sound is a wild place, its cathedral-like icebergs and glaciated mountains of Trinity Peninsula imparting a distinct appearance unlike that of the northwestern Antarctic Peninsula.

 Antarctic Sound’s impressive animal life